The Authenticity Gap in Human Evaluation: Experiments

-To test our proposed protocol, we ask 100 {unique} crowdworkers to use both the standard protocol (with a 5-point Likert scale) and SPA to express their preferences about the different GPT-3 variants w.r.t.\ their story-writing ability (see Appendix \ref{sec:protocol}).
+To test our proposed protocol, we ask 90 {unique} crowdworkers to use both the standard protocol (with a 5-point Likert scale) and SPA to express their preferences about the different GPT-3 variants w.r.t.\ their story-writing ability (see Appendix \ref{sec:gpt3_appendix} for details).
 The story prompts are drawn from the WritingPrompts dataset \citep{fan2018hierarchical} and each annotator is given: $m$ randomly drawn prompts, stories generated by each GPT-3 variant for those prompts, and a human-written story for each prompt.
 The annotator is not told which of the 5 systems is a human.
 With SPA, they are asked to compare the systems themselves, while with the standard protocol, they are just asked to rate the outputs.
 The smaller $m$ is, the more uncertain annotators will be about their preference, making it hard to elicit a statistically significant result in SPA.
-The larger $m$ is, the higher the per annotator cost, since each annotator will take longer to complete each task.
+The larger $m$ is, the higher the per annotator cost, since the task will take longer to complete.
 We balance these concerns by choosing $m = 5$.

-Given that larger GPT-3 variants generate more coherent, grammatical, and creative text, annotators should overall prefer larger variants to smaller ones: i.e., $\texttt{davinci} \succ \texttt{curie} \succ \texttt{babbage} \succ \texttt{ada}$ \citep{brown2020language}. \citet{clark2021all} also found that annotators can distinguish between GPT2- and human-written text, but not between the latter and \texttt{davinci}-written text.
+Given that larger GPT-3 variants generate more coherent and creative text, annotators in aggregate should prefer larger variants: i.e., $\texttt{davinci} \succ \texttt{curie} \succ \texttt{babbage} \succ \texttt{ada}$ \citep{brown2020language}. \citet{clark2021all} also found that annotators can distinguish between GPT2- and human-written text, but not at all between human- and \texttt{davinci}-written text.
 Since \texttt{ada} is not much larger than GPT2, this implies that the following preferences should also hold: $\texttt{human} \succ \texttt{ada}$ and $\texttt{human} \sim \texttt{davinci}$.
-For SPA, we use a Student's $t$-test to measure whether each probabilistic preference is significantly different from chance ($P[X \succ Y] = 0.5$).
-For the standard protocol, we use a paired $t$-test to determine whether the Likert ratings of two systems' outputs are significantly different from one another.
-As we are making multiple comparisons, we apply the Holm-Bonferroni correction \citep{holm1979simple}.
+For SPA, we use a two-sided Student's $t$-test to measure whether each probabilistic preference is significantly different from chance ($P[X \succ Y] = 0.5$).
+For the standard protocol, we use a paired $t$-test to determine whether the Likert ratings of two systems' outputs are significantly different.
+Since we make multiple comparisons, we apply the Holm-Bonferroni correction \citep{holm1979simple}.